minotaa/applejuice-docs/docs/hosting.md

 /matchpost <id>
 ```

-For example, you'd do `/matchpost 6969` with the example matchpost, doing this command will help the server identify your match & configure itself properly to help make some aspects of opening your game easier.
+For example, you'd do `/matchpost 6969` with the example matchpost, doing this command will help the server identify your match & make the server automatically broadcast & open your game.
+This doesn't automate any processes like configuring the UHC Config & generating a world.

 ### Generating a world